d1manson/jsonl-schema-validator/README.md

 ## Internals - what makes it fast?

 - It's Rust, so there's no copying by default (and indeed I believe there is indeed no copying).
-There's also no heap allocation after the first iteration or so of the main loop.
+There's also no heap allocation after the first few iterations of the main loop (even the line data itself is read into a String from a pool of Strings; these initially need to grow their buffers dynamically, but presumably don't grow indefinitely).
 - It uses SIMD for most of the supported types, including the `ANY` type - see section below with diagrams that walks through some of that.
+Note in particular, we add 64 bytes of zero padding before parsing each line, making SIMD easier.
+Again, because of the pool of Strngs, this padding step should stay within the String's capacity once the pool is warm (so no copy or heap alloaciton as a result).
-- It avoids unpredictable branches on the happy path as much as possible, even for `null`s, it avoids branching because a `null` is still valid (if the schema does not specify `REQUIRED`), and if the data is a random mix of `null`s and real values the CPU won't be able to predict what's coming up.
+- It avoids unpredictable branches on the happy path as much as possible, even for `null`s, it mostly avoids branching because a
+  `null` is still valid (if the schema does not specify `REQUIRED`), and if the data is a random mix of `null`s and real values the CPU won't be able to predict what's coming up.
 - It avoids recursion - the nested structs are implement with a `Vec` stack rather than recursion.
 Not sure how much this helps,